Aaron Horkey Dead Man Printers Proof

 Epiphany

-The visit of the Magi as told by a stable boy—written, designed, and produced by Gerald Lange.
+The visit of the Magi as told by a stable boy.

 Issued in a signed edition of 120 copies by The Bieler Press, Marina del Rey, in the winter of 2000/2001. $39.95.